CypElf/Blog/src/resources/articles/Write Up/CTF interIUT/pwn/Simple/simple.md

 date: 21/06/2021
 keywords:
     - pwn
-thumbnail: shell.png
+thumbnail: thumbnail.png
-description: This challenge was a very nice introduction to ROP.
-We had to exploit a buffer overflow, and the NX bit and ASLR were both enabled, but not the PIE.
+description: A buffer overflow exploitation, with NX and ASLR, but no PIE.
+A good introduction to ROP.
 author: Elf
 ---